“Referencing is the best, most enjoyable part of any assignment… ” (No One Ever, 1983, p. never-ever).

 If you’re unsure of what style you should be using, check your course outline, or ask your lecturers or tutors themselves.
 It often helps to have a conversation about things you aren’t sure about, as talking about things allows your academic staff to give you advice from their experience, and may also help other students who have the same questions.

 Again, make sure you’re using the right referencing style, to avoid losing easy marks in your assessments!

 When it comes to referencing, we’re lucky to be living in the age of computers.
-These software/services have helped me with my referencing endeavours: EndNote, Microsoft Word’s built-in ‘References’ tools (this is my favourite for long essays where I cite the same sources multiple times, and also have several sources, as it automatically creates and manages my in-text citations and bibliography / reference list for me), and Google Scholar (a great online platform for quickly finding the correct way to reference your specified source, in various styles).
-There are also several other website and mobile apps that help you generate your references.
-Check them out!
+This software/service has helped me with my referencing endeavours: EndNote, Microsoft’s built-in ‘References’ tools (this is my favourite for long essays where I cite the same sources multiple times, and also have several sources, as it automatically creates and manages my in-text citations and bibliography / reference list for me).
+You can get this free as part of the uni’s Microsoft 365 package for students, so check it out.

-Nevertheless, referencing can be tricky, and this is where the UON Library can help.
-Check out this link for the answers to all your questions, and detailed information on all the different referencing styles you may be required to use: https://www.newcastle.edu.au/library/learn/referencing.
+Nevertheless, referencing can be tricky, and this is where the Library can help.
+Check out this link for the answers to all your questions, and detailed information on all the different referencing styles you may be required to use.
 You can even ‘book a librarian’ to discuss your questions with them!
-The Learning Development team can also help you work on your essay writing and referencing skills.
+The Academic Learning Support team can also help you work on your essay writing and referencing skills.

 Lastly, don’t forget to have fun with your work at university.
 Amongst all the stress and pressure that comes with study, remind yourself why you have chosen this path, and explore things through your assessments that you are passionate about.
 University is a great time to experiment with new ideas – and do some great research!
 Again, have fun with it.
 And happy referencing!